-In addition, selecting appropriate models and input data of specific uncertainties into the mid-term business for estimating the discount rate used to calculate the plan, after considering the results of the evaluation value in use required a high degree of expertise in of the reasonableness of key assumptions as well as the assessment of the past business plan including valuation. the causes of variances with actual results; and We, therefore, determined that our assessment of the reasonableness of the estimated future cash flows • The following procedures by involving valuation specialists within the network firms of the auditors related to the measurement of the recoverable amount used in the impairment testing on the CGU that who assisted in the evaluation of the discount rate: included goodwill allocated to the engineering business within the ship segment operated by MES Germany assessment of the appropriateness of the model was one of the most significant matters in our audit of used to estimate the discount rate based on the consolidated financial statements for the current subject matters relevant to valuation and fiscal year, and accordingly, a key audit matter. accounting standards; and - comparison of the discount rates adopted by management of MES Germany with those independently estimated by the valuation specialists.
-Other Information
+In addition, selecting appropriate models and input data for estimating the discount rate used to calculate the value in use required a high degree of expertise in valuation.

+We, therefore, determined that our assessment of the reasonableness of the estimated future cash flows related to the measurement of the recoverable amount used in the impairment testing on the CGU that included goodwill allocated to the engineering business within the ship segment operated by MES Germany was one of the most significant matters in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.